TheKingKerellos/MyLFS/README.md

         -n|--install            Specify the path to a block device on which to install the fully built img file.

+        --chroot                Enters the chroot environment within the LFS build.
+                                This enables you to run build steps within a chrooted environment, providing an independant setup for your LFS build process.
+It configures necessary environment variables, enters the chroot and configures the shell prompt.

         -c|--clean              This will unmount and delete the image, and clear the logs.